-This standard provides background on system voltage fluctuations caused by fluctuations in power demands of variable loads and power outputs of variable generation sources.
-The manifestation of supply voltage fluctuations as lamp flicker or perceived changes in light output of lamps is presented.
-A flicker measurement method is presented using a meter that is completely described in IEC 61000-4-15.
-The short-term (Pst) and long-term (Plt) flicker indices used for the analysis of flicker data are defined.
-Flicker planning levels that utilities need their system to be limited to in order to avoid customer complaints are defined for various system voltage levels.
-The procedure for determining emission limits for individual facilities at the Point of Common Coupling (PCC) is defined so that the planning levels can be achieved in practice.
+This standard provides background information on supply voltage fluctuations caused by variations in power demands of installations.
+This standard presents the manifestation of these supply voltage fluctuations as lamp flicker.
+The standard presents a flicker measurement method using a meter that is described in IEC 61000-4-15.
+This standard defines the short-term (Pst) and long-term (Plt) indices used for the quantification of lamp flicker.
+For different system voltage levels, this standard defines planning levels for flicker that the utilities need their system to be limited to in order to avoid customer complaints.
+This standard defines the procedure for determining emission limits for individual installations at the Point of Common Coupling (PCC) so that the planning levels can be achieved in practice.
 Then, an assessment procedure for evaluating flicker compliance against emission limits is described.
-Methodologies to analyze background flicker to identify the flicker contribution of individual sources are also presented.
-Rapid voltage changes (RVCs) that are caused by switching of certain equipment and starting of large induction motors are also defined and the limits are defined for different voltage levels at PCC.
-The document provides ways to estimate RVCs or flicker levels at the Point of Common Coupling (PCC) depending on the type of the flicker source.
-This document includes example terms and language that can be the basis for defining relative responsibilities and assessment methods for customer installations that may cause flicker.
+This standard also presents methodologies to analyze background flicker to identify the flicker contribution of individual sources.
+This standard also addresses rapid voltage changes (RVCs) that are caused by various system events such as switching of capacitor banks, energization of power transformers and starting of induction motors.
+The document provides methods to estimate flicker or RVCs at the PCC for various types of fluctuating installations.
+The document includes example terms and language that can be the basis for defining relative responsibilities and assessment methods for installations that may cause flicker and RVCs.

 Adoption of IEC 61000-4-15.
 Voltage fluctuations on electric power systems sometimes give rise to noticeable illumination changes from lighting equipment.
 This phenomenon is often referred to as flicker, lamp flicker, and sometimes voltage flicker.
 This recommended practice provides specifications for measurement of this phenomenon and recommends acceptable levels for 120 V, 60 Hz and 230 V, 50 Hz AC electric power systems.
 It does not make any flicker emission specifications for certification of individual products manufactured for use on these systems.